-1. Employees may earn, in lieu of payment of overtime, compensatory time off at the rate of time and one-half for overtime hours worked.
-Whether to pay overtime or award compensatory time off in each instance is at the discretion of the City.
+- 1. Employees may earn, in lieu of payment of overtime, compensatory time off at the rate of time and one-half for hours worked. - 2.
+Compensatory time is capped at 480 hours. - 3.
+Employees may not use compensatory time during any period of civil emergency as declared by the City Manager. - 4.
+Upon separation of employment, compensatory time shall be paid at the officer's rate of pay at the time of separation.